| Okay, so how does that translate into

 How

-Okay, you’ve got your vehicle model created and your Peep model
+a Coaster works Okay, you’ve got your vehicle model created and your Peep model

+is anxiously sitting inside this death trap you’ve made.
+Now what?
+We animate.
+LOTS!
 As in the Flat Ride modeling portion of the chapter, we’ll be

 outputting the artwork as an animated .gif.
 Believe me, it saves a